 Major

 Cognitive science is the cross-disciplinary study of how the mind works, with a focus on perception, reasoning, memory, attention, language, decision-making, motor control, and problem solving.
 It draws on tools and ideas from psychology, neuroscience, linguistics, economics, computer science, and philosophy.
-The major has three main components to provide breadth in the affiliated disciplines and depth in an area of specialization.
+The major requirements are designed to provide breadth in the affiliated disciplines and depth in the student’s chosen area of specialization.

-In total, a major in cognitive science consists of seven required courses, four electives in a chosen area, and a year-long senior project.
-The minimum number of courses is 15 and the minimum number of points is 41.
+A major in Cognitive Science consists of seven required courses and four electives in a chosen area of specialization culminating in the senior capstone.
+The minimum number of courses is 13 and the minimum number of points is 39.

 Policies and Procedures

-- All transfer and study abroad courses must first be approved by your college (BC, CC, or GS) to count towards your degree requirements before they can be considered for your Cognitive Science major requirements.
+- Please note that the course must have already been approved by your school (BC, CC, or GS) to count towards your degree requirements before it can be considered for your Cognitive Science major requirements.

 Required courses: